mcpcpc/kirc/documentation.md

 ## System Notifications

-The following is an example script that can be used or modified to send custom system notifications to a specified tool (i.e herbe, wayeherb, etc):
+The following is an example script that can be used or modified to send custom system notifications to a specified tool (i.e herbe, wayeherb, etc).
+Also, special thanks to @soliwilos contributing this one:

 ```shell
 #!/bin/sh